Last updated: 24 March 2022

-Encryption is what keeps your personal data secure when you're shopping or banking online.
+Encryption keeps your personal data secure when you're shopping or banking online.
 It scrambles data like your credit card details and home address to ensure hackers can't misuse this information.

-Circa 60 BC: Julius Caesar invents a substitution cipher that shifts characters by three places: A becomes D, B becomes E, etc. A simple and effective encoding method at that time.
+Circa 60 BC: Julius Caesar invents a substitution cypher that shifts characters by three places: A becomes D, B becomes E, etc. A simple and effective encoding method at that time.

-1553: Giovan Battista Bellaso envisions the first cipher to use a proper encryption key - an agreed-upon keyword that the recipient needs to know if he or she wants to decode the message.
+1553: Giovan Battista Bellaso envisions the first cypher to use a proper encryption key - an agreed-upon keyword that the recipient needs to know if they want to decode the message.

 1854: Charles Wheatstone invents the Playfair Cipher, which encrypts pairs of letters instead of single ones and is, therefore, harder to crack.

-1918: German engineer Arthur Scherbius invents the Enigma machine (pictured) for commercial use.
+1918: German engineer Arthur Scherbius invented the Enigma machine (pictured) for commercial use.
 Rather than the one rotor used by Hebern's device, it uses several.
-Recognizing its genius, the German military begins to use it to send coded transmissions.
+Recognizing its genius, the German military began to use it to send coded transmissions.